Fenty Beauty Sale: Save 25% On Rihanna's Must-Have Makeup & Skincare

 Now's the perfect time to try out a new shade of lipstick, lip gloss, and eyeliner — or stock up on Fenty Skin staples to prepare for the cooler, dryer months ahead.
 A few of Fenty Beauty's most popular products include the Gloss Bomb, a non-sticky lip gloss that gives the perfect dose of shine, and the Pro Filt'r soft matte foundation, a long-lasting medium-to-full coverage base that comes in a ground-breaking range of 50 shades.
 Savings also apply to Rihanna's skincare, including the beloved Fat Water toners and Renew n Recover face and eye hydration essentials.

-Ahead, shop the best deals from Fenty Beauty's Black Friday Sale and get all your Black Friday beauty shopping done before the sale ends.
+Ahead, shop the best deals from Fenty Beauty's Cyber Monday Sale and get all your Cyber Monday beauty shopping done before the sale ends.

 A detox that deeply purify pores and clears dirt, oil and impurities while instantly refining your skin.